 From here, you can configure Local DNS Records, and add or change various blocklists!
 Pi-hole is now functional, but there are still DNS changes that must be made.

-Now that we looked at how to set up Pi-hole on a Synology NAS and that section is complete, we need to determine a way to point our clients to our DNS server.
+Now that the setup is complete for Pi-hole on a Synology NAS, we need to determine a way to point our clients to our DNS server.
 There are two main ways to do this:

 - Point your router’s DNS server to your Pi-hole server IP address.
 This will ensure that any device connected will use Pi-hole as its DNS server.